ecg-icas/icas/src/source/ads.rst

 or invalid.

-If the ``status`` is **OK** then a **links** map is added which contains *protocol agnostic* links to copies on the Admarkt servers of the uploaded image in various sizes.
+If the ``status`` is **OK** then a **links** map is added which contains *protocol agnostic* links to copies on the iCAS servers of the uploaded image in various sizes.
 The dimensions are specified as *max width* x *max height*.

 The server also adds the ``dateLastUpdated`` field which specifies the time